The New Tesla: The Elon Musk Medicine Show

 required, all operating for 20 years, or 10 such Sun wells, all operating until the end of the century.

-Key conclusions;
+Key conclusions:

 - The key to lowest cost distributed energy, is to further reduce the cost of SPV electricity by 3x to under $0.01/kWh in areas of > than 2000 hours of peak sun.
 I believe this is possible by 2030.